radanalyticsio/oshinko-specs/implemented/improve-ephemeral-cluster-handling.md

    is 1, an ephemeral cluster will be deleted if the value of `app-status` is `completed`.
 Since the application completed and the driver has not been scaled up (that is, there is no other driver pod using the cluster) the cluster serves no further purpose.
-The expectation is that application has run its course and will not be restarted.
+The expectation is that the application has run its course and will not be restarted.

    (In reality, because of the limitation of restart semantics for deploymentconfigs,